 I made FlatMesh

 in an attempt to create blanks from ruled surfaces.
 While the basics are relative easy – translating 3D coordinates to 2D – it turned out that the exceptions are the real math challenge.
 I couldn’t find a this page like this, in order to clarify and understand the subject.
 So this page was born.
 I hope it is of help.
-If you think something is wrong, missing or can be done better, just drop a comment.
+I think it is pretty complete.
+However, if you think something is wrong, missing or can be done better, just drop a comment.

 Table of Contents